 Eliminate burns or caustic materials as a possible cause of your pet's black tongue.
-Are there open containers near your pet's environment?
-Are there pills missing or spilled powders nearby?
+Are there open containers of chemicals or other toxins near your pet's environment?
+Are you missing any pills or are there any spilled powders nearby?
 If so, take your pet to the veterinarian as soon as possible.
-Examine your pet's area for frayed electrical cords.
+Examine your pet's area for any chewed or frayed electrical cords.
 An open light source near your pet's area might indicate a tongue burn.

 Video of the Day

 Yeast infections can cause black tongue in cats

 Yeast infections are most commonly caused by the fungus Candida albicans, according to the Merck Manual.
 Though candidiasis in cats is rare, it is associated with eye lesions, upper respiratory disease, infection in the space between the lungs and chest wall, oral disease, bladder infections, and intestinal disease..